xsf/xmpp.org/content/pages/tellmemore.md

-Title: Tell me More
+Title: Tell me more
+Category: Content
-url: tell-me-more
+Slug: tell-me-more
-save_as: tellmemore.html
-order: 1
-show_in_top_menu: true
-table_of_contents: true

 XMPP is a set of open technologies for instant messaging, presence, multi-party chat, voice and video calls and collaboration/.